mrkkrp/avy-menu/README.md

 (require 'avy-menu)
 ```

-That's it.
-Don't forget to include it in your list of dependencies if you
+Don't forget to include it in your list of dependencies if you are writing
-are writing an Emacs Lisp package:
+an Emacs Lisp package:

 ```emacs-lisp
 ;; Package-Requires: ((emacs "24.5") (avy-menu "0.1"))